varan2030/Constructor_Hangman/README.md

 ```

-Enter player name to run the Game:
+Enter a player name to run the Game:

 ```
 ?
 Please, enter your name: